2016 Colchester Borough Council election: Ward results

 Due to boundary changes the number of wards was reduced from 27 to 17.
 Each ward is represented by 3 councillors.
 The length of an elected councillor's term will depend on the position of election within that ward (1st, 4 years; 2nd, 3 years; 3rd, 2 years).
 Terms will revert to 4-years as standard from the 2018 election.

 The Statement of Nominated Persons was released by Colchester Borough Council's Returning Officer following the closing of nominations on 7 April 2016.
 This detailed the list of candidates nominated to stand in each ward.

-The percentages shown in the tables are calculated by dividing the votes a candidate received by the total turnout, then multiplying by one-hundred.
+Incumbent councillors standing for re-election are marked with an asterisk (*).